How tall are they?

 With legs and poles fully extended…

-Raising the light away from the ground is important for most applications.
+Raising the light up off the ground is important for most applications.
 The higher the light, the larger the light footprint and the less likely to cause glare.
 Whether lighting flaggers, illuminating a job site safely, seeing far off into the distance, shining down a hill, or shining over a barrier, even a little elevation is helpful.

 The ability to raise and lower the light (plus the versatility of all-terrain legs) allows for ideal positioning of Lentry Lights.
 Place the system off to the side and out of your way, for lighting that’s bright without blinding.
 Additionally,